spoonmilk/tcp/README.md

 responsible for reception waits on a condition variable (alerted by the packet reception thread when packets are received) which lets it know that data is available in the receive buffer.
 And in the case of close() the created thread waits for all sending to complete before finishing execution.
-Separately, a thread is created to handle retransmissions on a timer driven basis...
-I think...
-[PlZ HELP ALEX].
+For retransmission, we spawn a thread running the time_wait() function, which waits for the calculated rto period before waking up and checking for segments to be retransmitted.
 The final piece of the puzzle is a constantly running thread external to the connection sockets that waits on a channel for messages that a given connection socket is entering the CLOSED state; upon receiving a message on this channel, the thread deletes the socket table entry for said connection socket before waiting on this channel again.

 ### Oh, what we wish we could have done

+We would have liked to implement a version using async/await functions, which actually could have remedied some of our issues potentially, but we found dealing with the complexities of async Rust a bit too demanding for this project.

+We also went through an extremely intense period of refactoring, which was mostly due to incompatibilities with the spec for TCP on our IP layer.
+Given how much time we lost on these, it would have been nice to have done more refactoring earlier.

 ### Known bugs/issues
 As of the writing of this README, we have only recognized one bug in our